The Nikon F6 – Great Film Cameras

 The Nikon F Mount Pro SLRs

 As its name suggests, the F6 is the sixth of Nikon’s F mount pro bodies.
 The “F” came from the F in reflex.
-The F6 evolved from the legendary Nikon F, introduced in 1959.
+The F6 evolved from the legendary Nikon F, introduced in 1959 (and also reviewed on this site).
 The F had a huge impact on the camera market, introducing the era of the professional SLR at the expense of Leica and Zeiss rangefinders.
 It was not the first SLR, but is often thought to be as it brought the innovations and features of earlier models into a single body.

 The Evolution of the F6